groupme-js/GroupMeCommunityDocs/docs/examples/pingpong.md

 The `mention` attachment allows you to mention a user in your bot's response.
 This is useful for drawing attention to the user who sent the original message.
 The `user_ids` array should contain the ID of the user you want to mention, and the `loci` array specifies the range of text that will be highlighted as a mention, where the first number is the start index and the second number is the length of the mention text.

-For more information on how to use message attachements, see the [Attachments](../common/index.md#attachments) documentation.
+For more information on how to use message attachments, see the [Attachments](../common/index.md#attachments) documentation.

 ## PingPong Bot Script